erichardson97/airrc_refsets_tutorial/pages/ogrdb.rst

 Germline sets can be accessed from both the OGRDB webserver and the `REST API`_.
 The germline sets are versioned (each version is also hosted on Zenodo) for reproducibility.

+Below is a graphical representation of OGRDB's REST API which is used in the following sections.

 .. image:: images/anatomy_of_api.png
     :width: 600